|

 meaning "ever-ruler."

-Jerusalem.
-It is also the name of a moon of Uranus, and
+archangel who rules the waters.
+It is also the name of a moon of Uranus,

 Tempest."